jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

   better boxer.
 The 25 tips are broken down into four categories.
 image: /assets/images/drafts/latimore-doing-boxing.jpeg
 ---
 These are a collection of boxing tips and I ideas I put together from my 12-years of experience as both an amateur and professional boxer.
-In addition to my personal boxing experience, I've started to dabble in coaching and training fighters and helping people reach their fitness goals with boxing.
+In addition to my personal boxing experience, I’ve started to dabble in coaching and training fighters and helping people reach their fitness goals with boxing.

 In many ways, I’m an outsider.
 I didn’t have my first boxing match until I was 22, and while I was fighting, I earned a degree in physics.
 I did this so that I’d have a better future for myself after boxing, but it’s enabled me to look at boxing with a critical eye and look at what’s important and what needs to be improved.

 This article is my collection of suggestions for anyone who wants to become a better boxer.
 The 25 tips are broken down into four categories.
-Laastly, this isn't meant to teach anyone how to fight.
+Laastly, this isn’t meant to teach anyone how to fight.

 This post is merely guidance for how you should approach the aspects of your training.
-You can't learn how to box by reading about it, but if you are already training, you can quickly improve.
+You can’t learn how to box by reading about it, but if you are already training, you can quickly improve.

 I know this because when I started fighting, I was awkward and clumsy.
 I went on to capture a amateur national title and achieve a peak rating of \#4 by USA boxing in 2011.